Data protection and GDPR compliance for start-ups – what to consider?

-You may have seen in our previous blog Email Marketing In The UK – What Are The Rules & Who They Apply To (evalian.co.uk) ensuring you have GDPR-compliant consent and demonstrating it is valid, is an important part of the accountability principle.
+You may have seen in our Guide to PECR that ensuring you have GDPR-compliant consent and demonstrating it is valid, is an important part of the accountability principle.
 Take time to consider how you will manage this, this can be as simple as a spreadsheet to outsourcing your email marketing to a bulk email service provider who will record consent and unsubscribe lists.

 Ensure you have contracts in place with your suppliers and processors.
 This is crucial to ensure all parties understand their obligations, responsibilities and liabilities.
 If you are transferring data to countries outside the UK or EU that are not recognised as having a commensurate data protection law, then you need to include appropriate additional safeguards to protect the data.
 This is assessed by completing a Transfer Impact Assessment or Transfer Risk Assessment.

 It is important to ensure you have the appropriate security controls in place to protect your customer and employee data.
-This is not only technical measures such as passwords and anti-virus protection but involves, for example, considering how you will manage access to data for your remote workers and regular training for your employees on how to recognise phishing emails.
+Security is not only the technical measures such as passwords and anti virus protection but considering how you will manage access to data for your remote workers, regular training for your employees on how to recognise phishing emails.

 As a start-up business, you may not have all the data protection knowledge you need.
 Engaging a data protection officer/expert to help you build structure into your activities will help mitigate the risks of playing catch up with your compliance and avoid expensive retrofitting.
 Need more advice on whether to outsource your DPO?
 Our experts have you covered in our blogs on the topic.